compas-dev/compas_robots/docs/tutorial.rst

         .. code-block:: python

-            import compas
-            from compas.artists import Artist
+            from compas.scene import Scene
             from compas_robots import RobotModel

             model = RobotModel('Robby')

             # Add some geometry to Robby here

-            artist = Artist(model, layer='COMPAS::Example Robot')
-            artist.clear_layer()
-            artist.draw_visual()
+            scene = Scene()
+            scene.add(model)
+            scene.redraw()

     .. tab-item:: Blender

         .. code-block:: python

-            import compas
-            from compas.artists import Artist
+            from compas.scene import Scene
             from compas_robots import RobotModel
-            import compas_blender

-            compas_blender.clear()  # Delete all objects in the Blender scene

             model = RobotModel('Robby')

             # Add some geometry to Robby here

             # Load the robot geometry into the blender scene
-            artist = Artist(model, collection='COMPAS::Example Robot')
+            scene = Scene()
+            scene.add(model)
+            scene.redraw()

-See below for a complete example of how to programmatically create a Robotmodel.
+See below for a complete example of how to programmatically create a robot model.

 Building robots models
 ======================

-Robot models are represented by the :class:`compas_robots.RobotModel` class.
+Robot models are represented by the :class:`~compas_robots.RobotModel` class.
 There are various ways to construct a robot model.
 The following snippet shows how to construct one programmatically: